 Searching for a co-founder is a large time commitment.
 It is important to understand that you are most likely not going to find the right person within a few weeks.

-Searches can take months to get the right introductions, or meet someone that is not only compatible with your business, but compatible with you.
+Searches can take months to get the right introductions, or meet someone that is not only compatible with your business, but compatible with you as a person.

-You are going to be spending a lot of time with this person, depend on this person to get through the roller coaster ride of entrepreneurship, and raise your baby (aka: your startup) with this person.
+You are going to be spending a lot of time with this person, depend on them to get through the roller coaster ride of entrepreneurship, and raise your baby (aka: your startup) with this person.

 It’s important to realize that you are going to have to dedicate a large portion of time not only searching for this person, but understanding and defining the co-founder you are looking for, as well as building a relationship with this person when you do find them.

-And remember, more often than not, your first partnership usually is not a homerun.
+And remember, more often than not, your first partnership usually is not going to be a homerun.
 Be ready for anything to happen, and open enough to learn lessons from the mistakes of failed partnerships to move forward.

 If it’s a match made in heaven on the first pairing, then bask in your lucky streak and be grateful to be the exception.